 At Saint Bernard School, students who are interested in taking part in an AP course must have the approval of the department head.
 If a student enrolls in an AP course, they are agreeing to take the AP test in May.
 The cost of the AP test, which is set by College Board, is to be paid by the student.

-If you would like further information on the grading standards of the Advanced Placement program, please see your Guidance Counselor.
+If you would like further information on the grading standards of the Advanced Placement program, please see your School Counselor.

 - Virtual High School